 You can use GPS maps such as Maps.Me as it’s free and perfect for hiking in the UK.

-When to hike Snowdon
+13. When is the best time to hike Snowdon

-March – April expect wet and windswept conditions.
+- March – April expect wet and windswept conditions.

-September – October brings cooler temperatures and fewer crowds making it a more favourable time to hike.
+- September – October brings cooler temperatures and fewer crowds making it a more favourable time to hike.

-November – March conditions during this period can be very wintery and icy.
+- November – March conditions during this period can be very wintery and icy.
 Hiking between these months is only advised to experienced hikers with the skills and knowledge to do so.
 You will need the right gear if you’re wanting to hike during this time

 The Complete Guide to Hiking the Pyg Track, Snowdon